 Day Trip to Noah Purifoy Joshua Tree Outdoor Museum

-Noah Purifoy Outdoor Museum, way out there in the middle of know where along a dusty desert road is an unusual collection of artwork.
+Noah Purifoy Outdoor Museum, way out there in the middle of nowhere along a dusty desert road, is an unusual collection of artwork.

 Artist Noah Purifoy (1917-2004) moved to the desert to escape because Los Angeles was just too expensive to live in.
 He spent the last 15 years of his life creating amazing sculptures, buildings, and artwork out of recycled material.

 Hidden away in Southern California’s high desert, Purifoy went about the task of filling 10-acres of desert land with over a hundred works of art.

 After the passing of Noah Purifoy in 2004, a foundation was formed dedicated to preserving his Outdoor Desert Art Museum.

 Noah Purifoy Outdoor Museum foundation also displays some of Noah’s work at various museums.

 Admission to this unusual collection of artwork is free.
 There is a donation box where visitors can donate a few dollars to help preserve the site.